emqx/cloud-docs/en_US/deployments/privatelink-aws.md

 > - If you need to remove the PrivateLink service from your AWS platform, please remove the PrivateLink from EMQX Platform console first, otherwise it will cause PrivateLink status of the deployment to be `failed`.
 > - Please ensure that there are no associated resources in the deployment before removing the PrivateLink, otherwise it will lead to unpredictable risks.

-1. Go to the Deployment Overview page.
+1. Go to the PrivateLink area on the Network Management page of your deployment.

-2. Click on the Delete button to the right of the PrivateLink and click **Confirm** to complete the deletion.
+2. Click the "delete" icon in the **Actions** column of the PrivateLink.
+Click **Confirm** to complete the deletion.

    ![delete](./_assets/delete_privatelink.png)